SpeciesConservationLandscapes/task_hii_rail/README.md

    bands for OSM features with railway tags.
 A cell in each band has a value of 1 in every 300m pixel if there are any OSM features with that tag in the cell, and NoData otherwise.
    This data is available since 2012-09-12, in steadily increasing quantity and quality.
-2. Static VMap railway data (https://gis-lab.info/qa/vmap0-eng.html) representing 1980-2010 are used to fill cells not marked by OSM.
-(Implicitly, we do not capture roads that actually disappear over time.)
-In the future, once VMap's contribution is marginal enough, we will discontinue its use.
+2. Static VMap0 railway data (https://gis-lab.info/qa/vmap0-eng.html) representing
+   1980-2010 are used to fill cells not marked by OSM.
+(Implicitly, we do not capture rails that actually disappear over time.)
+In the future, once VMap0's contribution is marginal enough, we will discontinue its use.
 Conversely, prior to 2012-09-12, it is the only source.

 We are able to use the different OSM rail types to weight rail influence by type, a key advance over previous Human Footprint efforts.
-These weights are based on differntiating currently opperational railways and abandoned and unused railways.
+These weights are based on the OSM Wiki descriptions: https://wiki.openstreetmap.org/wiki/Key:railway

 ```
 railway_weights = {